jschneier/django-storages/docs/backends/amazon-S3.rst

 *****

 There is one backend for interacting with S3 based on the boto library.
 A legacy backend backed on the Amazon S3 Python library was removed in version 1.2.
+Another for interacting via Boto3 was added in version 1.5

 Settings
 --------